Learn About the Mortgage Insurance Premium Tax Deduction

-Then Congress stepped in again.
-The Bipartisan Budget Act of 2018 retroactively extended the mortgage insurance premiums deduction again through 2017.
-This is one of those tax deductions that tends to be resuscitated annually.
 On January 8, 2019, California Representative Julia Brownley introduced the Mortgage Insurance Tax Deduction Act of 2019, which would permanently enshrine the deduction in the tax code and would apply to all amounts paid or accrued since December 31, 2017.
-However, no further action has been taken on the bill.
+However, as of Nov.
+30, 2020, no further action has been taken on the bill.

 The mortgage insurance premium deduction applies only to loans taken out on or after January 1, 2007.
-The insurance policy must be for home acquisition debt on a first or second home.
+Deductions related to mortgages must be for home acquisition debt on a first or second home.
 A home acquisition debt is one whose proceeds are used to buy, build, or substantially improve a residence.

-You typically can't rent the second home out—you must use it personally, such as a vacation home.
-You might still qualify a deduction, however, if you treat the second home as an income-producing business asset.
+You typically can't rent the second home out—you must use it personally, such as a vacation home you visit in the summer.
+You might still qualify for a deduction, however, if you treat the second home as an income-producing business asset.
 Home equity loans don't qualify for the deduction, nor do cash-out refinances.
-However, refinance loans up to the amount of the original mortgage are covered, however.
+However, refinance loans up to the amount of the original mortgage are covered.